TEJ-Fellowship/pbl/PBL4/StripeCustomerSupportAgent/docs/hybrid_search/05_HYBRID_SEARCH_WORKFLOW.md

     }
   });

-  // Sort by final combined score const fusedResults = Array.from(combinedResults.values()).sort(
+  // Convert to array and sort by final score const fusedResults = Array.from(combinedResults.values()).sort(
     (a, b) => b.finalScore - a.finalScore
   );